raniahadhri/RNN_from_scratch/README.md

 * Cross-entropy loss is computed at each time step
 * Training is done via gradient descent with gradient clipping for stability

+## Contributions
+Contributions are welcome!
+Ideas include adding LSTM/GRU cells, improving the dataset, or creating a user interface.

+## Contact
+For questions or feedback, contact me at [rania.hadhri@esprit.tn].